 Oscar Wilde, The Picture of Dorian Gray (1891)

 What it’s about: London, the 1890s.
 The artist Basil Hallward completes a portrait of Dorian Gray a beautiful young man with whom he has become infatuated.
 Through Basil, Dorian meets Lord Henry Wotton, a witty and cynical aristocrat who warns Dorian that beauty is fleeting and encourages him to surrender to temptation and embrace a life of hedonism.
 Seduced by Lord Henry’s subversive views, Dorian swears that he will give up his soul to remain young and beautiful.
-He asks Basil to gift him the portrait, which he stores in the attic room of his family home.
-He embarks on a life of sensory pleasure, taking and abandoning lovers (including Sibyl Vane, a young actress who kills herself after Dorian rejects her), accumulates expensive antiques, clothing and jewellery, and visits opium dens.
-As his behaviour and reputation grows more notorious, his portrait becomes old and ugly, while he remains young and beautiful.
-Years later, Dorian is visited by Basil, who reports of Dorian’s appalling reputation in London society.
+He asks Basil to gift him the portrait, which he stores in the attic room of his family home, and embarks on a life of sensory pleasure, taking and abandoning lovers, accumulating expensive antiques, clothing and jewellery, and visits opium dens.
+One of his lovers, a young actress named Sibyl Vane, kills herself after Dorian rejects her.
+As Dorian’s behaviour and reputation grows more notorious, the portrait becomes old and ugly, while he remains young and beautiful.
+Years later, Basil visits him and tells of his appalling reputation in London society.
 Dorian admits that all the rumours about his life are true, and shows Basil the portrait, by now a twisted and grimacing monster.
-Basil condemns Dorian for his shocking behaviour; in response, Dorian impulsively stabs him to death, and blackmails a chemist friend to dispose of Basil’s body.
+Basil condemns Dorian for his shocking behaviour.
+Dorian impulsively stabs him to death, and blackmails a chemist friend to dispose of Basil’s body.
 He visits an opium den in the East End, where he is nearly murdered by Sibyl’s brother, who is seeking revenge for his sister’s death.
 Dorian meets Lord Henry again at a grand society dinner, where Dorian realises that Lord Henry’s hedonistic attitudes are merely a pose, and never meant to be taken seriously.
 Wracked with guilt at his crimes, Dorian confronts the painting and picks up his knife.
 The next morning, the servants find an aged and withered corpse collapsed in front of the portrait, which has been restored to its youthful loveliness.

 Why it’s a classic: Early on in The Picture of Dorian Gray, the artist Basil Hallward exclaims angrily, “[a]n artist should create beautiful things, but should put nothing of his own life into them.
 We live in an age when men treat art as if it were meant to be a form of autobiography.
 We have lost the abstract sense of beauty.”
 It’s an impressive and elegant quote, but also so clearly the manifesto of its author that it rather undoes its own logic, bringing us closer to rather than separating us from Wilde’s life.
 Though Wilde attempted to advocate “Art for Art’s Sake” in his writing and dismissed autobiographical readings of his work, Dorian Gray is, for better or for worse, intimately entwined with his life story.
 Wilde submitted a shorter early version to Lippincott’s Monthly Magazine in 1890.
 His editors, fearing a prosecution for indecency, excised some of the text before its publication, and Wilde himself diluted Basil’s declarations of love to Dorian when revising and expanding the story for publication in book form.
 Despite these edits, the story’s atmosphere of moral decay and homoerotic longing caused an immediate scandal, and launched his reputation as a literary provocateur – a reputation that ameliorated only when he focused on lighter material and produced a string of highly successful comic plays.
 Privately, he admitted that the story’s three protagonists were refracted versions of himself: Basil Hallward, the artist striving for a Platonic ideal of male beauty and sublimating his desires into art; Lord Henry, the debonair man-about-time with a razor-sharp epigram for every occasion; and Dorian, the immaculately presented gentleman with a secret and sexually transgressive double life.